 The Lifecycle extension specifies for events the lifecycle transition they represent in a transactional model of their generating activity.
 This transactional model can be arbitrary.
-However, the Lifecycle extension also specifies a standard transactional model for activities, see the figure that follows.
+However, the Lifecycle extension also specifies two standard transactional models for activities, see the figures that follow.
 The use of this extension is appropriate in any setting where events denote lifecycle transitions of higher-level activities.